rdx0120/StackCanaryBypass/README.md

-# Stack Canary Bypass Exploit Toolkit
+# Stack Canary Bypass without Stack Smashing

 ## Overview
-This toolkit is designed to demonstrate and educate on the exploitation of buffer overflow vulnerabilities while preserving stack canary values.
-The Python script provided automates the process of exploiting a C program (`vulnerable.c`) that contains deliberate vulnerabilities, including weak stack canary implementations.
-This educational tool is intended to provide insights into system vulnerabilities, memory layout, and the basics of stack canaries and buffer overflows.
+This project demonstrates techniques in exploiting buffer overflow vulnerabilities by bypassing stack canary protections and redirecting execution flow to normally non executable or rarely executed sections of code (`deadcode`).
+The provided Python script automates the exploitation process of a deliberately vulnerable C program, showcasing how to manipulate execution flow in a controlled manner.

 ## Features
-- **Dynamic Binary Analysis**: Automatically extracts memory layout information such as buffer sizes and stack canary locations.
+- **Buffer Overflow Exploit**: Demonstrates how to overflow a buffer and manipulate the stack to bypass stack protections and execute arbitrary code.
-- **Interactive Exploit Crafting**: Allows users to manually adjust exploit parameters in real-time.
+- **Deadcode Execution**: Exploits include triggering execution of `deadcode()`, a function normally not executed during standard program operations.
-- **Automated GDB Integration**: Uses GDB to automate the debugging and exploit execution process.
+- **Dynamic Memory Analysis**: Automatically extracts critical information such as stack canary values and function addresses from the binary for precise payload crafting.
-- **Visualization Tools**: Offers a simple visualization of memory layout to aid understanding of the exploit process.
+- **Automated GDB Integration**: Uses GDB to automate the debugging and execution process, providing real-time feedback on exploit effectiveness.
-- **Automated Payload Testing**: Tests various payloads to find successful exploits against the buffer overflow vulnerability.
+- **Memory Layout Visualization**: Offers a simple visualization of critical memory layout points like canary locations and the address of `deadcode()` to aid understanding.

 ## Prerequisites
 - GCC for compiling the C program.